pagkly/Zed/Investopedia4/The Heckscher-Ohlin Model in Economics Definition and Example.md

 ## The Basics of the Heckscher-Ohlin Model

-The primary work behind the Heckscher-Ohlin model was a 1919 Swedish paper written by Eli Heckscher at the Stockholm School of Economics.
+The primary work behind the Heckscher-Ohlin model was a 1919 Swedish paper written by Eli Heckscher at the Stockholm School of [[Economics]].
 His student, Bertil Ohlin, added to it in 1933.
 Economist [[Paul Samuelson]](https://www.investopedia.com/terms/p/paul-samuelson.asp) expanded the original model through articles written in 1949 and 1953.
 Some refer to it as the Heckscher-Ohlin-Samuelson model for this reason.

 The Heckscher-Ohlin model explains mathematically how a country should operate and [[trade]](https://www.investopedia.com/terms/t/trade.asp) when resources are imbalanced throughout the world.
 It pinpoints a preferred balance between two countries, each with its resources.